 What can you do to keep sperm healthy?
 The best approach is to lead the healthiest lifestyle possible: this means don’t smoke or use recreational drugs and be sure to tell us at TRIO about all medications you are taking.
 Our naturopaths at Conceive Health can recommend supplements that can help with sperm health.
 And, remember that sperm operates on a three-month assembly line: any insult or exposure, or conversely any health intervention such as supplements or positive lifestyle changes won’t be reflected for three months.

-Most of all we want to stress that you shouldn’t feel guilty about being diagnosed with male factor infertility.
+Most of all we want to stress that you shouldn’t feel guilty about being diagnosed with sperm factor infertility.
 In most cases, the diagnosis is not under your control; in many cases, the damage can be reversed with supplements and lifestyle changes; and because this is a condition we deal with all the time at TRIO, we can help.
 It’s important to keep in mind that if we can get sperm, there is potentially a high pregnancy rate with IVF.
 Contact us today for further information.